 Alexandre Cabanel is describing his painting The Death of Moses in a letter to his brother, and he sounds uncharacteristically nervous.
 Cabanel was only 28 at the time but already an enormously successful painter, having won the Prix de Rome in 1945 and spent the following five years working under the patronage of the Medici family in Italy.
 Maybe it was the size of the canvas—more than 9ft tall and almost 13ft wide, making the figures bigger than life size.
-Or perhaps it was his inspiration that gave him a case of the nerves—God’s hair, split beard and raised arms reflect a distinct homage to Raphael’s The Vision of Ezekiel, which Cabanel would likely have seen at the Pitti Palace while waiting out the 1848 revolution in Rome.
+Or his inspiration gave him a case of the nerves—God’s hair, split beard and raised arms reflect a distinct homage to Raphael’s The Vision of Ezekiel, which Cabanel likely saw at the Pitti Palace while waiting out the 1848 revolution in Rome.
 Or it could be that the painting carried the extra expectation of being Cabanel’s dernier envoi, or last work, sent back to Paris to showcase his artistic development during his time in Rome.

 Whatever Cabanel’s internal state, we know from his sketches that he labored over this giant work, and the result is a grand but odd synthesis of references and traditions.
 Unlike the high-Renaissance symmetry and clearly delineated figures of Raphael’s Ezekiel, The Death of Moses is a swirling mass of figures draped across an aggressively diagonal composition.
-The dramatic arches of divine clothing are non-too-subtle a reference to Michelangelo’s famous ‘creation of Man’ from the Sistine Chapel, but God’s muscular form isn't lit from above, it’s backlit—throwing him and his attending angels into shadow.
+The dramatic arches of divine clothing are none-too-subtle a reference to Michelangelo’s famous ‘creation of Man’ from the Sistine Chapel, but God’s muscular form isn't lit from above, it’s backlit—throwing him and his attending angels into shadow.